RRefug/CS435Videos/README.md

-# CS435Videos
+# CS435Videos Embedded Systems

-# Hello Professor!
-These are the videos for your labs.
-I saved them here to a repository where it is named as the lab!
+Purpose:
+These short videos are small little programs that I wrote and enjoyed learning about during my Embedded Systems class.
+Consisting of LED programs, button programs, resistors, short songs, and more!